 Think about the time you will be living there

 If your plan is to live in your new home for 5 years then you have to make sure the payment term of your mortgage loan fits the time of your stay.
 For example, a long-term fixed-rate loan has high-interest rates and they’re paid for periods of 10, 20, and 30 years.
-Therefore, you would be paying more interests while you could just get a short-term fixed-rate loan that can fit your time better and has lower interest rates.With variable rate mortgages, you should consider paying off extra on your loan, this will reduce the term.
+Therefore, you would be paying more interest while you could just get a short-term fixed-rate loan that can fit your time better and

 That New Home You Want Is Within Reach!